awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-from-example.md

 **To import, build, and test the example API**

-1. If you haven't already done so, complete the steps in [Prerequisites: Get ready to build an API in API Gateway](setting-up.md)\.
+1. If you haven't already done so, complete the steps in [Prerequisites for getting started with API Gateway](setting-up.md)\.

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.